-I’ve recently noticed a trend whereby IT vendors, both large and small, with frequent rapidity, are appointing a chief revenue officer (CRO).
+I’ve recently noticed a trend whereby vendors, both large and small, are appointing a chief revenue officer (CRO).
 At first blush, this may seem like yet another exercise in title inflation to go along with chief data officers, chief content officers, and chief digital officers.
 But as it turns out, the rise in CROs appears to be occurring most frequently within organizations that are trying to unify their direct and indirect sales motions once and for all.

 In some cases, the naming of a Chief Revenue Officer has led to the elimination of a formal channel chief position.
 Whereas in other cases, the channel chief simply becomes the CRO or finds themselves reporting into the CRO.
 In either case, the importance of the channel is not diminished.
 Rather, IT vendors are finally recognizing that divided approaches, based on direct and indirect selling motions that often conflict with one another, simply no longer work well for anybody concerned.

 The Alignment of Direct and Indirect Sales Teams

 The naming of a Chief Revenue Officer is essentially a tacit admission that an IT vendor needs to align their direct and indirect sales teams.
 The first order of business for almost any CRO is to rework the models around which the direct sales force is compensated.
 Getting direct sales teams to close deals in collaboration with channel partners has historically meant paying them a higher commission as an incentive.
 As well intentioned as such initiatives may be, it doesn’t always guarantee the optimal outcome.
 More than a few direct sales people would still rather close a deal themselves to make sure they get paid this quarter.
 Even if that means getting paid less.
 They, just like everybody else, have mortgages and car payments to make!